 This Linux cheat sheet is collected from http://cb.vu/unixtoolbox.xhtml

 It’s a distro specific Linux commands cheat sheet for Red Hat Enterprise Linux (RHEL).
 If you are running a local server – LAMP and a VM running RHEL, then you can develop a web application, and this Linux cheat sheet will help you a lot.

 5. Linux Bash Shell Cheat Sheet

-It provides a basic level commands covering terminal shortcut, file manipulation, terminal navigation, researching files, extracts, sort and filter data, process management, file permission, creates or modify users account, flow redirection, chain commands, archive and compress data, etc.
+It provides basic level commands covering terminal shortcut, file manipulation, terminal navigation, researching files, extracts, sort, and filter data, process management, file permission, creates or modify users account, flow redirection, chain commands, archive and compress data, etc.

 6. Linux Quick Reference Guide

 It’s a massive one comprising lots of practical and advanced Terminal commands like LVM commands, system boot and sysV startup sequence, file system hierarchy structure and partition, SWAP, RAID, autoFS, high and low-level package manager, file management, IO streams, Flow control, Database management, kernel management, Samba server, Tomcat, DNS management and much more.